 - Lake Corella

-Just two destinations are identified as blackspots by Vodafone.
+Just two destinations are identified as blackspots by Vodafone scheduled to be completed in 2019.
 Most well-populated regions are covered but several areas along the Barkly Highway have been identified, including Lake Corella near Cloncurry.

-Most of these areas are north of Sydney on the Central Coast and are due to be completed in 2018.
+Most of these areas are due to be completed in 2019.

 - Sandy Hills